Projekt Vyšehrádského fondu - Visegrad fund project

 Our project is a success story:

-Staff involved: Ing.
-Katarina Mendova from the Faculty of Mechanical Engineering at Czech Technical University in Prague, Czech Republic
+Visit 2.
+Ing.
+Katarina Mendova, PhD student from the Faculty of Mechanical Engineering at Czech Technical University in Prague, Czech Republic will visit the Faculty of Natural Sciences at University Ss.
+Cyril and Methodius in Trnava, Slovakia.Host: Dr. A. Marcek Chorvatova

-Work plan.
-Working on evaluation of endogenous fluorescence of algae and its changes in different experimental conditions
+Work plan: evaluation of endogenous fluorescence of algae and its changes in different experimental conditions .

 Project description: Major challenges face the aquatic systems due to different human activities, which may cause substantial damage to the economy of the region (fisheries, tourism).
 Our common regional challenge is focused on analyzing pressure in aquatic environment and requires transnational action as recognized in EU Biodiversity Strategy 2020.